img-mapper/react-img-mapper/README.md

 &nbsp;

-Map is an object describing highlighted areas in the image.
+A map is an object describing highlighted areas in the image.

 Its structure is similar to the HTML syntax of mapping: